 PLS, PolyPLS and LWR

-PLS seeks to find the LV, which captures the greatest variance in the independent variables (X-block) that is also relevant to predicting the dependent variables (Y-block), while assuming a linear inner relation between the X and Y-blocks.
+PLS seeks to find the LV which captures the greatest variance in the independent variables (X-block) that is also relevant to predicting the dependent variables (Y-block), while assuming a linear inner relation between the X and Y-blocks.
 This is accomplished by decomposing the X-block into scores and loadings pairs, where loadings relate to the variables and scores relate to the samples; each pair being represented by a LV.
 Cross-validation of the training data using random subsets was used to estimate the optimum number of LVs for the model by reserving a fraction of the training set for internal validation.

-From the original 120 by 9 X-block used for PLS-DA on the October and September studies, Class 1 samples (<12 hrs exposure) reduced to a 72-sample matrix and the 240 by 9 matrix for the combined studies reduced to a 144-sample matrix.
-Class 2 (20-100 hrs exposure) data sets reduced to a 48-sample matrix for the individual studies and a 96-sample matrix for the combined study.
+From the original 120 by 9 X-block used for PLS-DA on the October and September studies, Class 1 samples (<12 h exposure) reduced to a 72-sample matrix and the 240 by 9 matrix for the combined studies reduced to a 144-sample matrix.
+Class 2 (20-100 h exposure) data sets reduced to a 48-sample matrix for the individual studies and a 96-sample matrix for the combined study.
 From each matrix, two-thirds of the samples were randomly chosen to form a training set for model calculation and the remaining samples formed a test set for model validation.
 This process was repeated to produce six different training/test sets for each matrix on which to build/validate a model.
 The corresponding time data were assigned to the Y-block.
 The X and Y matrices were preprocessed by autoscaling and performing GLSW with α = 0.01.

-The root mean square error of prediction (RMSEP) was used to gauge how well the models could predict new data [].
-Given by Equation 1, yi is the true y-value for sample i, ŷi is the y-value predicted for sample i with the model under evaluation, and n is the number of samples for which a prediction is obtained.
+The root mean square error of prediction (RMSEP) was used to gauge how well the models could predict new data [41].
+Given by Equation 7, yi is the true y value for sample i, ŷi is the y value predicted for sample i with the model under evaluation, and n is the number of samples for which a prediction is obtained.

-RMSEP=i=1nyi-yi2n (1)
+RMSEP=i=1nyi-yi2n (7)